jlord/old-site/blog/osos-talk.md

 ![ecab artboard](https://s3.amazonaws.com/f.cl.ly/items/2q0w1h333N0V42322u1e/ecab-artboard.png)
 _Illustrator artboard of diagrams for tutorials_

 The application asked for web projects and at the time I didn't have much to show.
 I did however have a [DIY blog](http://www.ecabonline.com) I'd pressured my friend into doing with me.
-It took a lot of time to document and compose posts on projects and she'd ask, "Why is it that we're doing this?"
-I'd say whole-heartedly, "Because we have to share what we know!"
-I believed we could also contribute to common knowledge.
+It took a lot of time to document and compose posts on projects and she'd ask, "Why is it that we're doing this?" and I'd say whole-heartedly, "Because we have to share what we know!"
+I believed we could, in this small way, also contribute to common knowledge.

 I was a bit embarrassed to put my _DIY blog_ on my application, but I also wanted to leave no text field blank, so in it went.
 Turns out this project stood out and helped me get the fellowship.